LEAPMOTOR T03 running costs and reliability

 What are the running costs?

-Leapmotor quotes 165 miles of range, but you’ll see closer to 115-130 miles in the real world depending on driving style and weather.
+Leapmotor quotes 165 miles of range, but the range will vary depending on how you drive it and the time of year.
+If driven in winteryou’ll see closer to 115-130 miles in the real world depending on driving style and weather.
 It returned 3.1 miles per kWh on our mixed-route test – competitive for a city EV out of the city – but we’d expect much closer to 4.0 in more gentle urban driving.
+However, the range dramatically improves in warmer temperatures.
+During our summer testing, we saw between 4.0 and 4.5mi/kWh, getting close to that claimed driving range.
+As you’d expect for a city EV, it’s most efficient in an urban setting.

 Charging costs will be low, especially if you top up slowly at home or work.
 Insurance might be hampered by its group 25 rating – always good to get a quote with someone like Parkers Compare.
 Despite that, the T03 should prove a very affordable daily driver.